 In all that we do, we are meant to be imitators of Christ

 The Ephesian 5 man is focused on Christ, steadily walking with Him even if unsure of where the road may lead.
-The Ephesians 5 woman is focused on Christ, steadily learning the strength there is in submission and surrender.
+The Ephesians 5 woman is focused on Christ, steadily learning the strength there is in surrender.
 The Ephesians 5 guide enables us all to walk in love, imitating Christ, and in turn fulfilling our purpose in the relationships we have been or will be placed in.

 There is just as much power in submitting - if not more- as there is in leading